 Can I get academic credit for my internship?

-Register for JSIS 497 Internship credit (this form can also be used by grad students to apply for graduate credits)
+Yes!
+You can register for JSIS 497 Internship credit (this form can also be used by grad students to apply for graduate credits)

 I’m an international student.
 What are my options?

 When it comes to jobs and internships, international students have a few more steps they need to take.
 Your first stop should be University of Washington International Student Services – they will tell you what you need to do and how employment law applies to you as a JSIS student.
 We also have this dedicated page for International Students on the Jackson Careers site.
 The FIUTS (Foundation for International Understanding Through Students) office also acts as a great resource for international students on campus, and their HUB offices are well worth a visit.

 I’m looking to use a JSIS faculty member as a reference for a job or graduate school.
 What should I do?

 Our faculty are always thrilled to hear from alumni, no matter what the circumstances!
 Contact details for our faculty are available on the JSIS website or through the UW directory.
 However, there are a few things you can consider when making a request so that faculty can help be a good reference for you.
 For full information, please see our guide recommendations here.

 Can I still use career services even if I have graduated?

 Yes – Jackson School alumni are welcome to use the services our office provides no matter when they graduated.
 We’re here to help with the following:

 - One-on-one career coaching, resume review, and cover letter services available by appointment.
 We do ask that because the academic year can get busy, that alumni try where possible to schedule appointments while school is not in session.
 (Please see the UW academic calendar for more details)